-Format: The workshop will consist of a limited number of summary presentations from some of the programs with experience in educating life science PhD students, breakout sessions with facilitators and rapporteurs who will report back to the whole gathering, opportunities for birds-of-a-feather individual-to-individual and small group informal discussions as well as "receptions" at the end of each day for opportunities to chat informally with colleagues.
+Format: The workshop consisted of a limited number of summary presentations from some of the programs with experience in educating life science PhD students, breakout sessions with facilitators and rapporteurs who reported back to the whole gathering, opportunities for birds-of-a-feather individual-to-individual and small group informal discussions as well as "receptions" at the end of each day for opportunities to chat informally with colleagues.
 We will use online collaborative tools to compile the various discussion results, from which an overall workshop summary of findings and report will be developed by the organizers.
-Participants will be invited to suggest additional breakout session topics from the initial ones posted with the draft agenda and these topics will be prioritized prior to the Workshop through polls of the participants.
-Breakout session topics may be revised adaptively during the Workshop based on participant decisions.
+Participants were invited to suggest additional breakout session topics from the initial ones posted with the draft agenda and these topics were prioritized prior to the Workshop through polls of the participants.
+Breakout session topics were revised adaptively during the Workshop based on participant decisions.
 A workshop evaluation will be carried out by the National Institute for STEM Evaluation and Research (NISER) (niser.utk.edu)